Mintbase/Grants-Program/applications/partage-lock.md

 ### Grant Overview:
 - **Total Estimated Duration:**
-  - Level 1: 1 month, Near integration into Master Lock devices delivered at the end of January 2024.
+  - Level 1: 1 month, Near integration (Mintbase modules) into Master Lock devices, delivered at the end of January 2024.
-  - Level 2: 3 months, The sharing network for locked items delivered at the end of March 2024.
+  - Level 2: 3 months, A sharing network for locked items, delivered at the end of March 2024.

 - **Full-Time Equivalent (FTE):**  3 FTE